caoymg/Learn_From_Errors/dataset_processing.md

 **comments:** the movie title might be like "Á köldum klaka", so we should choose latin-1 for Western Europe language.
 Links to [List of Python standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings) .

+##### train set & test set split strategy:

+1. **warm-start** ：based on leave-one-out protocol. ensuring each user in test set have at least one records in train set

+2. **user cold-start** : the user in test set should not appear in train set

+3. **item cold-start** : the item in test set should not appear in train set